 Reali does not charge an underwriting fee.

 Some fees may not change at all, including the origination fee, appraisal fee, tax service fee and HOA certification fee.
-The lender should know what these fees are and there is no excuse for changing them at closing time.
+Your lender should know what these fees are and should have no reason to change them at closing time.

-When the day comes to close your loan, show up prepared.
-You’ll be asked to sign many documents, including a contract to repay the money you’re borrowing, and a document giving the bank the right to take ownership of your property if you fail to pay.
+Come ready for closing day.
+Expect to sign lots of documents, including a contract to repay the money you’re borrowing, and a document giving the bank the right to take ownership of your property if you fail to pay.

 You’ll also sign a closing disclosure.
-You should receive a copy of this document at least three business days before your closing date in order to give you ample opportunity to compare the final closing costs to those specified on your loan estimate.
+A copy of this document should arrive at least three business days before your closing date, giving you ample opportunity to compare the final closing costs to those specified on your loan estimate.

-Read every document, both to understand what you’re signing and to ensure no mistakes were made.
+Read every document closely, both to understand what you’re signing and to ensure no mistakes were made.

 During the closing process, you may encounter the lender’s representative, a closing agent, a notary public and your attorney (if you have one).

-Most of your required documents will already have been submitted, but you may need to provide evidence of homeowners insurance and a cashier’s check for your closing costs and any prepaid interest and taxes.
+Most of your required documents will already have been submitted, but you may need to provide evidence of homeowners insurance and a cashier’s check to cover your closing costs, along with any prepaid interest and taxes.

-After the waiting period, the escrow initiates the transfer of funds from your new lender and the payoff of your old loan.
+Once the waiting period ends, the escrow initiates the transfer of funds from your new lender and the payoff of your old loan.
 Interest on your new loan begins the day your new lender wires the funds to your escrow agent.
 Interest on your old loan continues to accrue until the old lender receives the payoff from the escrow agent.
 You will pay interest on both loans for at least one day, and possibly more.

-When you’re ready to refinance your home loan, reach out to Reali for more information, or simply connect with us (1-855-846-7334) to get your questions answered.
-Our home loan advisors are qualified, knowledgeable and provide you with a straightforward experience so you are well-equipped to help you make the best refinancing decision for your financial goals.
+When you’re ready to refinance your home loan, reach out to the team at Reali Loans for more information, or simply connect with us at 1.855.846.7334 and get your questions answered.
+Our qualified home loan advisors are standing by to provide you with an honest, straightforward experience so you are well-equipped to make the best refinancing decision for your financial goals.